Anglo-Iraqi War: Basra

 In response to the initial Iraqi moves, the 10th Indian Infantry Division, under Major-General Fraser, occupied Basra airport, the city's docks, and the power station.
 Elements of the 20th Indian Infantry Brigade, under Brigadier Powell, were used to occupy these sites.
 Between 18 and 29 April, two convoys had landed this brigade in the Basra area.
 2nd battalion 8th Gurkha Rifles guarded the RAF airfield at Shabaih, 3rd battalion 11th Sikh Regiment secured the Maqil docks, and 2nd battalion 7th Gurkha Rifles were held in reserve.
 Otherwise, no major operations took place in the Basra area.
 The principal difficulty was that there were insufficient troops to take over Maqil, Ashar, and Basra City concurrently.
-While the Iraqi troops in Basra agreed to withdraw on 2 May, they failed to do so.
+The Iraqi troops in Basra agreed to withdraw on 2 May, but did not.
 On 6 May, the 21st Indian Infantry Brigade under the command of Brigadier Charles Joseph Weld arrived and disembarked at Basra.
 This was the 10th Indian Infantry Division's second brigade to arrive in Iraq.
 The 21st Indian Infantry Brigade included 4th battalion 13th Frontier Force Rifles, 2nd battalion 4th Gurkha Rifles, and 2nd battalion 10th Gurkha Rifles.